nsparag/LSTM-INC/README.md

 The different files present are:

-1. code_main.ipnyb is the Main Code file
+1. LSTM_Attitude_Estimation_Incremental.ipynb is the Main Code file

 2. model.png is the graphical representation of the model